Motor Focus: Fast Ego-Motion Prediction for Assistive Visual Navigation: Introduction

 Recognizing these limitations, there is a pressing need to develop a navigation aid from the perspective of pedestrians.
 While numerous studies have focused on visual attention, movement analysis is also vital, as the visual focus and body movement can often diverge significantly \cite{tamaru20223d}.
 Notably, works in visual-based movement prediction in point-of-view camera settings are heavily missing, as vehicle-based research mostly focuses on visual odometry functionality on ego-location recording, while human-based research more focuses on visual attention and head direction prediction \cite{makrigiorgos2019human, liu2020forecasting}.

-Motor focus can be useful across a wide array of applications including augmented reality (AR), visual navigation, photography, video stabilization, action cameras (such as 360-degree cameras), drones, and robotics \cite{nguyen2018your}.
+Human movement intention analysis can be useful across a wide array of applications including augmented reality (AR), visual navigation, photography, video stabilization, action cameras (such as 360-degree cameras), drones, and robotics \cite{nguyen2018your}.
 These fields all benefit from understanding and predicting user movement and orientation, which can enhance interaction quality and system responsiveness.
 For instance, in AR and visual navigation, accurately predicting a user’s movement can improve the alignment and relevance of augmented content, making the experience more intuitive and immersive.
 In the context of photography and video, understanding motor focus can lead to more effective stabilization techniques and dynamic framing methods.
 Similarly, in robotics and drone operations, anticipating human motion can enhance collaborative and interactive capabilities.
 This paper aims to explore motor focus extensively to fill this research void, proposing new methodologies and applications that leverage this underexplored aspect of human-machine interaction.

-To bridge this gap, we present \textbf{Motor Focus} prediction, the study of how users physically move and orient themselves in space.
-Specifically, this study analyzes and predicts human movement patterns, particularly in scenarios captured from a first-person perspective using wearable or point-of-view cameras.